edannenberg/kubler/README.md

 Automated build environment that produces slim [Docker][] base images using gentoo and busybox.
 Heavily based on [wking's gentoo docker][gentoo-docker] repo.
-It's pretty much in a prototype state right now, a simple web stack is all you get at the moment.
-Creating new base images should be pretty straight forward though.
+This is still work in progress, creating new base images should be pretty straight forward though.

 Why?